bchaffin/bchaffin.github.io/primes-3k-2k/primes-3k-2k.markdown

 ### Results

 With these techniques, I was able to test all $k$ up to 4,000,000; at the top end of that range $3^k-2^k$ has about 1.9 million digits.
-The chances of success didn't seem all that high; a random odd number $R$ has roughly $2/ln(R)$ chance of being prime, and assuming that $3^k-2^k$ (for prime $k$) has a similar likelihood of being prime -- which may not be a valid assumption! -- then there is only about a 15% chance of finding a prime for $k$ between 1,059,503 and 4,000,000.
+The chances of success didn't seem all that high; a random odd number $R$ has roughly $2/ln(R)$ chance of being prime, and assuming that $3^k-2^k$ (when $k$ is prime) has a similar likelihood of being prime -- which may not be a valid assumption! -- then there is only about a 15% chance of finding a prime for $k$ between 1,059,503 and 4,000,000.
 And in the final and most computationally expensive slice from 3,000,000 to 4,000,000, the chances were only about 3.4%.
 But, to my surprise, that last range yielded not one but two positive results:

 $\large 3^{3227201} - 2^{3227201}$ is a probable prime with 1539767 digits

 $\large 3^{3745897} - 2^{3745897}$ is a probable prime with 1787248 digits

 Both of these passed the [Baille-PSW probable prime test](), as implemented by FLINT's `fmpz_is_probabprime_BPSW()` function.
-Running this test took about 14 CPU-days for 3227201 and XX CPU-days for 3745897; wall-clock time was less than 1/6th of that thanks to FLINT's multi-threading.
+Running this test took about 14 CPU-days for 3227201 and 18 CPU-days for 3745897; wall-clock time was less than 1/6th of that thanks to FLINT's multi-threading.

 Complete results are in these files:
 - [1059503 to 2000000](3k2k-results-1m2m.txt)